 Unlike most Banh Mi carts that use cured meats, Banh Mi 37 char-grills lemongrass pork patties to fill their sandwiches.
 The barbecued meat combined with vegetables, herbs and a spicy sauce make it a far superior sandwich.
 The sizzling scent wafts down the street and entices hungry patrons to line up – sometimes with wait times up to 30 minutes – for a taste.
 And, with a price of just 20k VND (less than $1 USD) per sandwich, we can confidently say it is some of the best street food in Ho Chi Minh City.
 Want it without the spiciness?
 Just ask!
 The sandwich is just as good without the hot sauce!

-Pho Quynh: Best Pho in Ho Chi Minh
+#7 Pho Quynh: Best Pho In Ho Chi Minh City

 MAP.
-Just like the rest of the country, Pho is one of the top things to eat in Ho Chi Minh City.
+Just like in the rest of Vietnam, Pho is one of the top things to eat in Ho Chi Minh City.
 While the iconic soup is available in numerous eateries, Pho Quynh was recommended to us by locals as one of the must-eat restaurants in Ho Chi Minh City for a bowl of steaming Pho.

 Located on a busy corner, the 2-story Pho Quynh packs in hungry patrons 24 hours a day.
 They serve several variations of Pho with heaping portions of fresh herbs and other accompaniments (like bean sprouts, limes wedges, sliced peppers and hot sauce).
 We each ordered a bowl of traditional Beef Pho, which featured a generous portion of meat in an excellent broth.